MATLAB-Community-Toolboxes-at-INCF/Brain-Observatory-Toolbox/README.md

 #### Privacy information

-We track the usage of this toolbox along with some demographics, for us to understand the demand for the toolbox.
+We track the usage of this toolbox along with some demographics using the Google Analytics API, for us to understand the demand for the toolbox.

 ## Getting started